tradle/why-hypercore/FAQ.md

 - Hypercore, the underlying append-log-only data structure for all of Hyper universe.
 - Hypertrie, the key-value store, which is used by Hyperdrive as its directory structure.
-- Hyperbee key-value and sorted range querirs (as a database backend)
+- Hyperbee key-value and sorted range queries (as a database backend)
 - Corestore - managing many Hypercores you typically end up authoring or replicating from others

 ### What is the USP (Unique Selling Proposition) of Hypercore?